nagyistge/tml-wordpress/README.md

             "minimum-stability": "dev",
             "require": {
                 "composer/installers": "v1.0.6",
-                "tr8n/tr8n-wordpress-plugin": "dev-master"
+                "tml/tml-wordpress-plugin": "dev-master"
             }
         }

-This tells composer that your application requires tr8n-wordpress-plugin to be installed.
+This tells composer that your application requires tml-wordpress-plugin to be installed.

-Now install Tr8n WordPress plugin by executing the following command:
+Now install Tml WordPress plugin by executing the following command:

         $ php composer.phar install

-The installation will put the Tr8n WordPress plugin inside the wp-content/plugins/tr8n-wordpress-plugin folder.
+The installation will put the Tml WordPress plugin inside the wp-content/plugins/tml-wordpress-plugin folder.
 At the same time, all other dependencies and libraries will be placed in the vendor folder and the WordPress plugin will refer to them through relative path.